RJonMshka/CS-411-Homework1/README.md

 17. The jar file will be generating in `target/scala-3.1.3/` directory with name `Homework1-assembly-1.0.0.jar`.
 18. This jar file can be run on local machine if your machine has hadoop installed on it.
 19. To do that, first copy the input log files from `src/main/resources/input/` into a directory on hdfs.
+20. For example, you can make a directory in HDFS by running command `hdfs dfs -mkdir /user` and `hdfs dfs -mkdir /user/input`.
+21. Then you can copy local input files into HDFS by command like `hdfs dfs -copyFromLocal C:/path-to-local-input-files/ /user/input`.
-20. Then perform `hadoop jar` command to run the various tasks for this application.
+22. Then perform `hadoop jar` command to run the various tasks for this application.
 Make sure you have hadoop installed and running in your system.
-21. The correct syntax or format of running every task is provided in further sections.
+23. The correct syntax or format of running every task is provided in further sections.
-22. This jar file can also be deployed to AWS EMR (Elastic MapReduce) cluster.
+24. This jar file can also be deployed to AWS EMR (Elastic MapReduce) cluster.
 The steps for that will be cover in a later section.
-23. That's pretty much it for running the application, please experiment around with the application.
+25. That's pretty much it for running the application, please experiment around with the application.

 ---